Efficiently computing runs on a trie: Preliminaries

 Crochemore et al.\ observed that in any run $[i..j]$ with period $p$, and any lexicographic ordering, there exists a substring of length $p$ in the run, that is a Lyndon word~\cite{DBLP:journals/jcss/CrochemoreIKRRW12,DBLP:journals/tcs/CrochemoreIKRRW14}.
 Such Lyndon words are called \Lroot{}s.
-Below, we briefly review the main result of~\cite{DBLP:journals/siamcomp/BannaiIINTT17} which essentially tied longest Lyndon words starting at some position with \Lroot{}s of runs.
+Below, we briefly review the main result of~\cite{DBLP:journals/siamcomp/BannaiIINTT17} which essentially tied longest Lyndon words starting at specific positions within the run, to \Lroot{}s of runs.
 This will be the basis for our new results for tries.